-Stocks mixed with jobless claims, earnings in focus
+Stocks lower with jobless claims, earnings in focus

 Morgan Stanley beat on both the top and bottom lines

-U.S. stock futures remained lower Thursday morning after weekly jobless claims fell to a fresh pandemic low.
+U.S. equity markets were lower Thursday morning after weekly jobless claims fell to a fresh pandemic low.

 The early selling comes a day after the major averages ended just below their all-time highs as Federal Reserve Chairman Jerome Powell reiterated his belief that the recent bout of higher inflation will be temporary and that the central bank will keep rates low for the foreseeable future.
 Powell will testify Thursday on Capitol Hill for a second day.